Parvathy Thiruvothu: Continued success and expanding horizons (2019–present)

 In 2022, she took on a prominent role in Puzhu, a psychological drama directed by Ratheena, where she starred alongside Mammootty.
-The film delved into complex themes of caste, power, and morality, and Parvathy's role added depth to the tense narrative.
-The project marked her first collaboration with Mammootty, and their on-screen dynamic was noted for its powerful emotional undertones.
+The film deals with caste and prejudice.
+It was her first film with Mammootty.
 Additionally, in 2022, Parvathy appeared in Wonder Women, an Indian English-language film directed by Anjali Menon.
 The film, centred on a group of pregnant women navigating the challenges of impending motherhood, featured an ensemble cast that included Nadiya Moidu, Nithya Menen, Padmapriya Janakiraman and Amruta Subhash.
-The story explored themes of sisterhood and personal growth, with Parvathy playing a significant role in bringing these ideas to screen.
-The film was well-received for its focus on women's experiences and its collaborative, supportive narrative structure.

 In 2023, Parvathy made her return to Hindi cinema with Kadak Singh, a psychological thriller directed by Aniruddha Roy Chowdhury.
 She played the role of a head nurse who interacts with Pankaj Tripathi's character, a man suffering from retrograde amnesia.
-Although her role had limited screen time, her character played a key part in the story's development.
-The film received mixed reviews, with criticism focused on its slow pacing and predictable plot.
 The same year, Parvathy acted in a web series Dhootha, a supernatural thriller on Amazon Prime Video.
 Directed by Vikram Kumar and starring Naga Chaitanya, the series centres around inanimate objects that possess sinister powers.
-She portrayed DCP Kranthi Shenoy, a strict investigative officer tasked with solving mysterious deaths linked to supernatural events.
-The series received mixed reviews, with praise for its suspenseful atmosphere but criticism for its disjointed narrative.
+She portrayed DCP Kranthi Shenoy, a strict investigative officer.